-This article will go through a 7 Month, 3 Phase Shoulder Injury Prevention Program.
-This Program was designed for in-season handball players, however, these principles will apply for any overhead athlete.
+Are you an overhead athlete looking for a shoulder injury prevention program?
+This article will highlight some of the exercises and programming from a 7-month, 3-phase overhead shoulder injury prevention program.
+This program was designed for in-season handball players, however, these principles will apply for any overhead athlete.

 Scapular dyskinesis (aka SICK scapula syndrome) is an alteration or deviation in the normal resting or active position of the scapula during shoulder movement.
-This observation of "abnormal" or "erratic" movement is often associated with pain. ⁉But does scapular dyskinesis actually cause a painful shoulder?
+This observation of "abnormal" or "erratic" movement is often associated with pain.
+But does scapular dyskinesis actually cause a painful shoulder?
 Does SICK scapula equal pain?